rekalogika/rekalogika.dev/docs/file-bundle/13-collection.md

 ## Summary

-This is what we do to implement one-to-many relation between an entity and several files:
+This is what we do to implement a one-to-many relation between an entity and several files:

 1. Create a new entity that will represent a file.
-For convenience, we provide `AbstractFile` that your file entity can extend.
+For convenience, we provide `AbstractFile` or `FileTrait` that your entity can extend or use.

 2. Create a one-to-many relation from an entity to the entity in #1.

 :::info Preparation